Model Fusion via Retrofitting

-Second, we decouple the objective by introducing an auxiliary vector $\TT$ of size $l^{\cF, i}$, which we refer to as the \textbf{target vector} and it enables a more tractable decomposition of the cost function.
-This yields the following Theorem. \begin{theorem} Let $\TT \in \R^{l^{\cF, i}}$ be a vector whose components are the importance-weighted means of clustered level outputs.
-Then the cost in \cref{eq:na-objective} can be decomposed as follows:
+To optimize the objective in \cref{eq:representation-cost}, we decouple it by introducing an auxiliary vector $\TT$ of size $d^{\cF}$, which we refer to as the \textbf{target vector}.
+This enables a more tractable decomposition of the cost function, yielding the following theorem. \begin{theorem} Let $\TT \in \R^{d^{\cF}}$ be a vector whose components are the importance-weighted means of clustered outputs.
+Then the representation cost decomposes as:

-where $k_j$ are the assignment indices that achieve the minimum in \cref{eq:na-objective}. \end{theorem} \begin{proof} See \cref{appendix:proofs}. \end{proof} We observe that the sum of $J_{\ww^{\cF, i}}^{\text{IMP}}(\xx)$ over a batch is subdifferentiable with respect to $\ww^{\cF, i}$ and that this objective could potentially be optimized with subgradient descent in the same spirit as the weighted K-means objective \citep{bottou1994convergence}.
+where $R_k$ is the set (or cluster) of base model neurons that fused model neuron $k$ represents in the minimum-cost assignment in \cref{eq:representation-cost}. \end{theorem} \begin{proof} See \cref{appendix:proofs}. \end{proof} We observe that the sum of $J_{\ww}(\xx)$ over a batch is subdifferentiable with respect to $\ww$ and that this objective could in principle be optimized with subgradient descent in the same spirit as the weighted K-means objective \citep{bottou1994convergence}.
 However, we leave this for future work.

-The resulting objective naturally decomposes into two interpretable components.
-The \textbf{grouping error} measures how well the original neurons cluster together -- specifically, how far each output $z_j^i$ is from the importance-weighted cluster center $T_k$ it was assigned to.
-The \textbf{approximation error}, on the other hand, quantifies how closely the fused model can reproduce these cluster centers through its own output neurons $\zz^{\cF, i}$.
+The decomposition yields two interpretable components.
+The \textbf{grouping error} measures how well the original neurons cluster together -- specifically, how far each output $z_j$ is from the importance-weighted cluster center $T_k$ it was assigned to.
+The \textbf{approximation error} quantifies how closely the fused model reproduces these cluster centers via its output neurons $\zz$.

-For a batch of $B$ values of $\xx$, minimizing the total grouping error by constructing an optimal $\TT$ through an effective clustering of the layer outputs ${z_j^i}$ is a critical challenge.
-This problem corresponds to the K-means problem in $\mathbb{R}^B$ which is known to be NP-hard in general \citep{aloise2009np}.
-Nonetheless, practical approximation algorithms such as Lloyd's algorithm \citep{lloyd1982least} or local search-based methods \citep{kanungo2002local} can be employed to obtain effective solutions in practice.
+For a batch of $B$ inputs $\xx$, minimizing the total grouping error by constructing an optimal $\TT$ through an effective clustering of the outputs $\{z_j\}$ is a critical challenge.
+This corresponds to the K-means problem in $\mathbb{R}^B$ which is known to be NP-hard in general \citep{aloise2009np}.
+Nonetheless, practical approximation algorithms such as Lloyd's algorithm \citep{lloyd1982least} or local search-based methods \citep{kanungo2002local} yield effective solutions in practice.

-After having determined $\TT$ (and hence, the clusters $k_j$), we can solve for the weights of a level by minimizing the approximation error, which is equivalent to a weighted mean squared error loss function.
-We can choose to either keep the weights of previous level frozen (and just optimize the current level), or optimize the whole subnetwork.
-Without loss of generality, we choose the former:
+After determining $\TT$ (and hence the clusters $R_k$), we \emph{retrofit} the weights of a level by minimizing the approximation error, which is equivalent to a weighted mean squared error loss.
+One may either keep the weights of keep the weights of previous levels frozen and optimize only the current level or optimize the whole subnetwork.
+In this work, we adopt the former: